jintomenachery/ios-good-practices-and-guidelines-mopl/README.md

 There should be exactly one blank line between methods to aid in visual clarity and organization.
 Whitespace within methods should separate functionality, but often there should probably be new methods.
 `@synthesize` and `@dynamic` should each be declared on new lines in the implementation.

+##Comments
+In general, code should be self-documenting.
+Comments should be used when necessary for clarity.
+Here are a few specific situations:

+###Class Interfaces
+Always include a high level description in a block comment at the top of the header file.
+What the class is used for, Why you may use it, etc. For documenting we should use [HeaderDoc](https://developer.apple.com/library/mac/documentation/developertools/Conceptual/HeaderDoc/intro/intro.html).The easiest way to do that is to use the [VVDocumenter Xcode plugin](https://github.com/onevcat/VVDocumenter-Xcode).
+All methods and properties should be clearly named, as mentioned above.

+In addition to the parameters and return values, each method and property should be documented with any default values or behavior that the user must understand to use the API.
+###Method Implementations
+In general, implementations should not include comments.
+Block comments should generally be avoided, as code should be as self-documenting as possible, with only the need for intermittent, few-line explanations.

+When they are needed, comments should be used to explain why a particular piece of code does something.
+Any comments that are used must be kept up-to-date or deleted.

+An example may be a complex algorithm that cannot be broken up easily (something like JSON parsing, or other complex math or logic).

 ##Methods
 **Declaration**